MKSherbini/obsidian-noor/README.md

+## Features
+- Insert a **Quran Quote** at the current location containing a random verse with recitation in Arabic, chosen translation language, and a hyperlink for more info.
+- Insert a **Hadith Quote** at the current location containing a random hadith in chosen language and a hyperlink for more info.

 ## Usage
 After enabling the plugin in the settings menu, you should see the added commands and the `noorJS` object.

-## Features

 - commands:
-  - `Noor: Random Quran quote`: inserts a quote block at the current editor location containing a random verse with recitation
+  - `Noor: Random Quran quote`: inserts a quote block at the current editor location containing a Quran Quote
+  - `Noor: Random Hadith quote`: inserts a quote block at the current editor location containing a Hadith Quote
 - scripting:
-  - `noorJS.randomQuranQuote()`: this function returns a quote block containing a random verse with recitation
+  - `noorJS.randomQuranQuote()`: this function returns a Quran Quote
+  - `noorJS.randomHadithQuote()`: this function returns a Hadith Quote

 ## Integration with other plugins